biomechanics-hlrs-gebert/Overview/README.md

 # Gebert Doctoral Project Workflow and Programs

-My doctoral project results in a biomechanical workflow, for which this GitHub organization.
-The repositories for publishing the results are owned by my personal profile and biomechanics-hlrs.
+My doctoral project results in a biomechanical workflow maintained in this GitHub organization.

 Following notation is used to group parts of the workflow:
 | A | Auxiliary programs and modules |